Faculty of Medicine, Health and Human Sciences

-The Faculty of Medicine and Health Science is ambitiously pushing the boundaries of progressive thinking and challenging what’s possible to solve some of the big issues of our time.
+The Faculty of Medicine, Health and Human Sciences is ambitiously pushing the boundaries of progressive thinking and challenging what’s possible to solve some of the big issues of our time.

 As the newest faculty at Macquarie, we’re a faculty on the move.
 Join us as we push the boundaries of progressive thinking and challenging what’s possible to solve some of the big issues of our time.